foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 staring down the hunter's barrel

 heat breeds heat
-heat breeds heat

 creating heat to move heat
-the sea is boiling and we sit and stare at the spectacle
+the sea is boiling and we stare at the spectacle
 we drown out the stars
 and suffocate a dead sun

 heat breeds heat
-heat breeds heat

 the heat of crowds
 thrumming with sound
 feed sugar to the ants
-marching in entropic death circles
+marching to entropic circles

 thin headed dizziness
 feverish anger